The quickest way to locate a Veteran is to

 d.
 The amount of RAM installed on your computer

 e.
-A general description of what you were trying to do and what
+A general description of what you were trying to do and what happened

 f.
 Any error messages that accompanied the problem